 You’ll get more out of your detox if you use your time to practice self-care, help other people, and focus on your overall well-being and health.
 Yoga is a great practice to include in that, and an effective way to help you feel re-centered and calm if you start to feel anxious without your digital security blankets.

-Digital stress isn’t going away any time soon.
-As we become more reliant on technology, it will likely continue to get worse.
-Thankfully, yoga can help to reduce it and manage your symptoms of stress.
+Digital stress isn’t going away anytime soon.
+In fact, as we become more reliant on technology, digital stress will likely continue to build.
+Thankfully, yoga can help to reduce it and manage the symptoms of digital stress.
 If you’re feeling overwhelmed by this tech-obsessed world, don’t be afraid to shift your focus during your next yoga session, and use it as a way to unplug and de-stress.